FALL 2015 FRESHMEN:

 Following a rigorous application and evaluation process, MSU was awarded the Carnegie Foundation for the Advancement of Teaching’s community engagement classification.
 This designation recognizes MSU’s commitment to teaching that encourages volunteer service in communities and spreading of knowledge that benefits the public.
 Service and outreach projects are embedded in MSU’s coursework, research and extracurricular activities to enhance learning and improve lives around the world.

 Bozeman is a small town with big energy.
-Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city include a symphony, opera, and ballet companies, as well as many locally-owned shops, restaurants and galleries that make Downtown vibrant.
+Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city including a symphony, opera, and ballet companies, as well as many locally-owned shops, restaurants and galleries that make Downtown vibrant.
 Skiing, hiking, camping, biking, climbing, and fishing options are endless because Bozeman is surrounded by five mountain ranges including the Bridger, Tobacco Root, Big Belt, Gallatin and Madison ranges; and the Gallatin, Madison and Yellowstone Rivers are all within a half hour of campus.
 There is plenty of National Forest land to explore, and Yellowstone National Park is just 90 miles away.

 Outside magazine included Bozeman on its list of “Best Towns 2013,” highlighting “17 towns that redefine living well.”
 The article pointed to Bozeman’s unique restaurant options, access to trails in town and proximity to skiing.